 Tip no.1 - make sure the platform lets you own your reviews

 The next step to take is to determine whether the review platform is a licensed Google Review Partner.
 The whole purpose of joining a review platform is to simplify the collection process at your end, enable you to easily manage your reviews, and quite rightly get perks with those reviews.

 A licensed Google Review Partner is authorised to display your Seller Rating in Google Ads (paid ads), and display stars in organic searches, which is not possible through independent collection.
 This is one of the main benefits of Review Platforms.

 If the review platform you're considering a demo with claims to be unable to do this, they are either not licensed, or giving you the run around.
 Whatever the reason, your review platform should be a licensed Review Partner and able to easily get you Seller Rating, stars in organic searches, and - company dependent - product review ratings on Google too.

 Your Seller Rating and stars in Google searches dramatically increase your visibility.
-A consumer is much more likely to be attracted to a company or product which has been trialled and tested by others, represented in the form of stars, than an unknown, unpraised alternative.
+A consumer is much more likely to be attracted to a company or product which has been trialed and tested by others, represented in the form of stars, than an unknown, upraised alternative.

 Google themselves even highlight the need for reviews to increase your visibility in your Ads.
 They state: